Asmitha-Alagarsamy/cpap-smartphone-device/README.md

-# cpap-smartphone-device
-Low-cost CPAP system using sensors, Arduino, and smartphone app to detect and respond to sleep apnea

 # CPAP System Using Smartphone Integration

 This project presents the design and development of a **Continuous Positive Airway Pressure (CPAP)** device using Arduino, sensors, and a smartphone application for sleep apnea detection and management.
 It is a low-cost, portable, and non-invasive alternative to commercial CPAP machines.